imba-tjd/blog/_posts/2019-11-06-asp-net-core.md

 public void Configure(IApplicationBuilder app, IWebHostEnvironment env) {
     // 异常/错误处理
     if (env.IsDevelopment()) {
-        // When the app runs in the Development environment:
-        //   Use the Developer Exception Page to report app runtime errors.
-        //   Use the Database Error Page to report database runtime errors. app.UseDeveloperExceptionPage();
+        app.UseDeveloperExceptionPage();
         app.UseDatabaseErrorPage();
     } else {
-        // When the app doesn't run in the Development environment:
-        //   Enable the Exception Handler Middleware to catch exceptions
-        //     thrown in the following middlewares.
-        //   Use the HTTP Strict Transport Security Protocol (HSTS)
-        //     Middleware.
         app.UseExceptionHandler("/Error");
         app.UseHsts();
     }